sourcegraph/about/blogposts/2021/better-onboarding-prevent-codebase-overwhelm.md

 Successful software engineer onboarding doesn’t just affect the quality of the work, but pushes a company forward by integrating new hires as an essential, valuable part of a team, significantly decreasing the time for new developers to be productive, motivated, and feel fulfilled in their work.
 Solving for the issues inherent with the emergence of Big Code, together, is a vital part of it.

-## 3 engineering leaders on software engineer onboarding

-Now, we'll learn directly from engineering managers how best to onboard software engineers.
-Our interviews include:

-- [Limor Bergman](https://www.linkedin.com/in/limorbergman/), who is a former Director of Engineering at Digital Ocean, where she led the organizations responsible for Droplets, Kubernetes, Kernel, Performance, Systems, and Orchestration.
-She's now Director of Mentorship at PowerToFly, where she helps women grow their careers.
-- [Ryan Djurovich](https://www.linkedin.com/in/ryandjurovich/), who is a DevOps Manager at Xero, Australia's largest accounting software company.
-  He leads the team responsible for developer infrastructure, experience, and tooling.
-- [Jean du Plessis](https://www.linkedin.com/in/jeandp/), who is a Director of Engineering at Sourcegraph, where he leads the Developer Insights organization, which includes the frontend platform, extensibility, code insights, and API docs teams.

-## Help new hires see the bigger picture with multi-tiered onboarding
+### Help new hires see the bigger picture with multi-tiered onboarding

 Multi-tiered onboarding provides a layered, holistic view of the organization.

-All 3 engineering leaders described a multi-tier onboarding process with steps common across the organization and ones specific to the new hire's immediate team.
 Some things should be standard across the organization: setting up and familiarizing oneself with shared collaboration tools (email, chat, issue tracker, code review, CI/CD) and understanding the "big picture" of what the company does and how the various organizations interact with each other.

-At Digital Ocean, department heads would give recurring presentations attended by every batch of new hires about how each department operated.
+At Digital Ocean, says [Limor Bergman](https://www.linkedin.com/in/limorbergman/), former Director of Engineering at Digital Ocean and current Director of Mentorship at PowerToFly, department heads would give recurring presentations attended by every batch of new hires about how each department operated.

 Individual teams should also think about how to onboard new members to the things that are specific to the team, such as setting up the development environment that members of the team use, meeting and establishing relationships with teammates, and understanding what’s necessary to ship that first bug fix or feature enhancement.

-## Share high-level context
+### Share high-level context

 High-level context is the hardest to transfer.
 It’s difficult to document, because grokking the overall architecture means understanding how the pieces fit together and knowing what the core assumptions and tension points are.
 Even if you do a reasonable job with the documentation, chances are it will fall out of date.